wtianlu/rtfMRINF_IPS/README.md

 For usage of the scripts and the associated manuscript, please use the following:

-Tianlu Wang, Ronald Peeters, Dante Mantini, Céline R. Gillebert (under review).
+Tianlu Wang, Ronald Peeters, Dante Mantini, Céline R. Gillebert (2020).
 Modulating the interhemispheric activity balance in the intraparietal sulcus using real-time fMRI neurofeedback: development and proof-of-concept.
+NeuroImage: Clinical. doi:10.1016/j.nicl.2020.102513